WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 - Each highlighted word starts with the first letter in that word capitalized.

-- If you look at the word <mark>WriteLine</mark>, you see its actually two words.
+- If you look at the word <mark>WriteLine</mark>, you see it's actually two words.
 You will also notice the first letter of each word is capitalized.

 - This naming convention is called <mark>PascalCase</mark>.
 Simply put the first letter in each word is capitalized.